Cog-Creators/Red-DiscordBot/docs/update_red.rst

 4. Start your bot.

-5. If you've installed some cogs, we highly recommend you update them with this command: ``[p]cog update``
+5. If you've installed some cogs, we highly recommend you update them with this command in Discord: ``[p]cog update``

 Linux & Mac
 -----------